-Anniversary of the dedication is celebrated as solemnity in every particular church.
+The Anniversary of the Dedication of a Church is celebrated as a solemnity in every particular church.
 Our Parish Church of Ss.
-Cyril and Methodius has been dedicated on June 11, 1989, long 31 years ago and we are grateful for this beautiful place, dear to many people.
+Cyril and Methodius was dedicated on June 11, 1989, long 34 years ago and we are grateful for this beautiful place, dear to many people.

-The faithful gather in visible temple built from physical stones.
+The faithful gather in a visible temple built from physical stones.
 This temple is an expression of the invisible temple and the invisible Lord present in his Church.
-His elevated human nature is the source of sanctification and salvation, which reach us in the visible way through liturgical celebrations.
+His elevated human nature is the source of sanctification and salvation, which reach us in a visible way through liturgical celebrations.

-The liturgy of the dedication of the Church includes several rites: blessing of the baptismal font and renewal of baptismal promises, blessing of the ambo, annointing of the altar and the walls of the church marked by twelve crosses with candles.
+The liturgy of the dedication of the Church includes several rites: the blessing of the baptismal font and renewal of baptismal promises, the blessing of the ambo, anointing of the altar and the walls of the church marked by twelve crosses with candles.
 Holy chrism is used for this anointing.
 These twelve candles are lit on the anniversary of the dedication every year.

 The Anniversary of the Dedication of the Parish Church of Ss.
 Cyril & Methodius takes place on June 11 each year.
 Since the Universal Church celebrates the Solemnity of the Most Holy Body and Blood of Christ on Sunday, June 11, the Dedication of our Parish Church will be celebrated on Monday, June 12.
 Please join us in celebrating this special Solemnity at the 9.00AM and 12.00PM Holy Masses.